Holidays in the USA

 The United States is a melting pot of many different cultures, so holiday traditions can vary depending on where in the United States they are celebrated.
-Some states even have their own holidays, but these are not considered major holidays and therefore schools and businesses remain open.
+Some states even have their own holidays.
+State holidays are not considered federal holidays and therefore schools and businesses remain open.
 Many holidays celebrated in the U.S did not originate in the U.S but were brought over by immigrants and adapted in the American culture.
-Today we celebrate a wide variety of holidays, which are also shared with other countries.
+Today we celebrate a wide variety of holidays, many of which are also shared with other countries.

 - Celebrated on December 31st and January 1st.

 - Holiday type: Federal (New Years Day only)

 Watch the colorful crystal ball drop in New York Cities Time Square.
 Many television channels stream the event in New York.
 There is also live music and special guests to enjoy.
 One minute before midnight the ball in time square beings to slowly drop as everyone counts down together!
 Many people host parties and celebrate by lighting fireworks.
 It is one of the few times you can buy fireworks in Lubbock, although fireworks are not allowed inside the city limits.

 People wear party hats and glasses and use noisemakers to celebrate.
 It is also common for some partygoers to get dressed up in more formal outfits, as New Years is considered a classy holiday by many.
 When midnight hits some people also pop party poppers which contain confetti.

 In West Texas, black-eyed peas are a traditional food for good luck in the new year.
 A dish called Hopin John is made with black-eyed peas, is similar to a type of thick stew, made with pork, onions, rice, and salt.